Information for Registered Businesses

-Businesses already registered with the Office of Cannabis Management (OCM) to sell hemp-derived cannabinoid products may convert their registration by applying for a lower-potency hemp edible (LPHE) license this coming fall , as long as their registration is in good standing with OCM and they apply while the license application window is open.
+Businesses registered with the Office of Cannabis Management (OCM) to sell hemp-derived cannabinoid products may convert their registration by applying for a lower-potency hemp edible (LPHE) license from October 1 to October 31, 2025, as long as their registration is in good standing with OCM and they apply while the license application window is open.
 Registered businesses selling hemp-derived cannabinoid products may continue sales until LPHE licenses are issued, at which point only lower-potency hemp edibles will be compliant.
 LPHEs may also be sold by businesses holding a license for cannabis retailer business, cannabis microbusiness with retail endorsement, cannabis mezzobusiness with retail endorsement, or a medical cannabis combination business with a retail endorsement.
-OCM has created this reference chart to help explain the differences between the license types.

 Questions?